 “I was very pissed off by what Universal did to me on Blues Brothers 2000 and that was my first experience with the new corporate Hollywood.
 It’s very different.
 Everything is by committee now, and they destroyed that movie, though the music is still good.
-This happens to filmmakers all the time, where producers and studios fuck with their picture, and when you’re promoting the movie you can’t say that.
+This happens to filmmakers all the time, where producers and studios f-ck with their picture, and when you’re promoting the movie you can’t say that.
 The directors get blamed for things that are clearly not their fault.”

 —Director John Landis

-The belated sequel Blues Brothers 2000 to the chaotic and cocaine fueled production of The Blues Brothers (1980) was financed (and micromanaged) by Universal for $31 million.
+The belated sequel Blues Brothers 2000 to the chaotic and cocaine fueled production of The Blues Brothers (1980) was financed (and micromanaged) by Universal.
+The budget for Blues Brothers 2000 was $31 million.
 John Landis, Dan Aykroyd and John Goodman worked for scale (with backend stipulations if the pic reached profit) to keep the costs down.
 The original picture pulled in a huge $115M worldwide (roughly $400M with today’s ticket prices) and continued to have a strong and growing afterlife in ancillary markets.
 Aykroyd also had success touring with the Blues Brothers band at numerous venues over the years.
 Despite a built in adult fan base for this R rated property, Universal demanded Blues Brothers 2000 be retooled for family audiences and a kid added to the Blues Brothers group.
 The end result was a pointless sequel that alienated the original audience and saw no interest from the uninitiated.